-From the above experimental results, the CCTC YDF has shown a significant potential to achieve a high-power fiber laser oscillator with a near-diffraction-limited beam quality, although the TMI effect was observed at an output power of ~3.12 kW.
+From the above experimental results, the CCTC Yb-doped fiber has shown a significant potential to achieve a high-power fiber laser oscillator with a near-diffraction-limited beam quality, although the TMI effect was observed at an output power of ~3.12 kW.
 It is important to note that the CCTC fiber has a constant cladding diameter and varying core diameter.
-The constant cladding can make the uniformity and concentricity of the fiber coating much easier to control in the fabrication process.
-Compared with a traditional tapered fiber (in which the core and cladding vary simultaneously along the fiber)[29,30], the constant cladding diameter of the CCTC fiber means a varying core-cladding ratio, which has a smoother thermal load profile along the fiber.
+The constant cladding can make the uniformity and concentricity of the fiber coating are much easier to be controlled in the fabrication process.
+Comparing with a traditional tapered fiber (the core and cladding vary simultaneously along the fiber) [29, 30], the constant cladding diameter of the CCTC fiber means a varying core-to-cladding ratio, which has a smoother thermal load profile along the fiber.
 In addition, the large core section provides a large mode area to suppress the SRS effect.
-The specially designed small core section can be planned to support a single-mode operation and thus enhance the TMI threshold.
-By further optimizing the CCTC fiber structure, such as the core diameter distribution and transverse refractive index distribution, combined with confined-doped technology and ultra-low NA technology, in the future it is expected to achieve a higher output power without any sign of SRS and TMI effects.
+The specially designed small core section can be designed to support a single-mode operation and thus enhance the TMI threshold.
+By further optimizing the CCTC fiber structure, such as the core diameter distribution and transverse refractive index distribution, combined with the confined-doped technology and ultra-low NA technology, in the future it is expected to achieve a higher output power without any sign of SRS and TMI effects.

-4. Conclusion
+IV.
+Conclusion

-In this paper, a novel long tapered YDF, which we call a CCTC fiber, was proposed and successfully fabricated in the lab using the MCVD method.
-Unlike all previously reported tapered fibers, the CCTC fiber consists of uniform cladding (diameter of ~400 μm) and a tapered core (diameter of $\sim 24 \,\mu m$ at both ends and $\sim 31 \,\mu m$ in the middle).
-The laser performance of this fiber has also been investigated in an LD pumped all-fiber oscillator, and over 3 kW of output power was achieved with an optical-to-optical efficiency of ~55.2%.
-The output power was scaled to a maximum value of 3.42 kW, where the beam quality ( $M^2$ factor) degrades from 1.60 to 1.88.
+In this paper, a novel long-tapered Yb-doped fiber, which we call CCTC fiber, was proposed and successfully fabricated in the lab using the MCVD method.
+Unlike all previously reported tapered fibers, the CCTC fiber consists of a uniform cladding (diameter of ~400 $\mu$ m) and a tapered core (diameter of ~24 $\mu$ m at both ends and ~31 $\mu$ m in the middle).
+The laser performance of this fiber has also been investigated in an LD pumped all-fiber oscillator and over 3 kW of output power was achieved with an optical-to-optical efficiency of ~55.2%.
+The output power was scaled to a maximum value of 3.42 kW, where the beam quality (M factor) degrades from 1.60 to 1.88.
 A better beam quality and further power scaling are promising for optimizing the fiber parameters.
-Because CCTC fibers with complex core structures can be produced from the MCVD method and fiber-drawing towers, they have significant potential for suppressing the nonlinear effects (such as SRS and stimulated Brillouin scattering) and TMI effects in both CW and pulsed fiber lasers.
+Because CCTC fibers with complex core structures can be produced from the MCVD and fiber drawing towers, they have significant potential for suppressing the nonlinear effects (such as SRS and SBS) and TMI effects in both CW and pulsed fiber lasers.